espacesociety/espacesociety.github.io/_macropedia/arturo-san-degas.md

 ## Diplomacy

 Traih established high standards in Diplomacy as well.
-In spite of obvious interest in the League's territory, the Imperium found themselves incapable of creating a situation where they could justify war.
-When Traih allowed his daughter to marry into the Imperial Family, pease was established for several generations.
+In spite of obvious interest in the League's territory, the Imperium found itself incapable of creating a situation where they could justify war.
+When Traih allowed his daughter to marry into the Imperial Family, peace was established for several generations.

 The [Bafiktuy Intelligence Directive](/macropedia/bafiktuy-intelligence-directive) sought to infiltrate the government early, but Traih's earlier purging of anti-Monarch forces left behind a counter-espionage organization that exposed its efforts.
-Thus, embarassed by the BID's failure, the Imperium was forced to withdraw.
+Thus, embarrassed by the BID's failure, the Imperium was forced to withdraw.
 Simultaneously the League was able to both infiltrate the BID and Imperial government, and through effective manipulation of popular culture were able to establish sufficient popular support in the Imperium to dissuade further attempts at undermining the government.

-These measures were enchanced after the Accordant was enacted.
+These measures were enhanced after the Accordant was enacted.
 Apart from these defensive measures, the League government was prohibited from intrusion into Imperial society and were forbidden from engaging in aggressive wars.

 ## Loss to the Imperium